maxnyla/fruity-game/README.md

   div in the html game page.
 The div includes the 'Congratulations' message and will only display once all the cards have been matched at the same time that the initial div with the game disappears from view.

-  Initially this hide/show function happened immediately which seemed a bit too fast, and after getting feedback from two people saying that it would be nice if there was a little more time before the cards disappeared, I added a time feature so that the change happens more slowly
+  Initially this hide/show function happened immediately which seemed a bit too fast, and after getting feedback from two people saying that it would be nice if there was a little more time before the cards disappeared, I added a time feature so that the change happens more slowly.

 - During testing I made sure that the two buttons (on main page and on game page) worked properly, linking to the exact part of the site that they were supposed to.
-  The external link (to instagram) was also tested to make sure it opened in a separate page and that the url was correct
+  The external link (to instagram) was also tested to make sure it opened in a separate page and that the url was correct.

-- I also made sure that the favicon displayed properly on both pages when loaded
+- I also made sure that the favicon displayed properly on both pages when loaded.